adamtorres/importing-tutorial/readme.md

 This output shows it takes a single argument that is the number of seconds and can be fractional.

-So to sleep for 3.14 seconds but also check to see how long it takes, we use the `time` command (non-python) to time how long the full command takes.
-Since there would be some overhead in starting up python, we first run it with nothing and subtract that time from the sleep time.
+So to sleep for 3.14 seconds but also check to see how long it takes, we use the `time` command (non-Python) to time how long the full command takes.
+Since there would be some overhead in starting up Python, we first run it with nothing and subtract that time from the sleep time.

 ```
 $ time python -c ""